obmarg/cynic/cynic-book/src/derives/enums.md

 the variants on the enum in the schema.
 If there are any extra or missing variants, the derive will emit errors.

+#### Variant Naming

+The GraphQL spec [recommends that enums are "all caps"][1].
+To handle this smoothly, Cynic matches rust variants up to their equivalent `SCREAMING_SNAKE_CASE` GraphQL variants.
+This behaviour can be disabled by specifying a `rename_all = "None"` attribute, or customised alternative `rename_all` values or individual `rename` attributes on the variants.

 #### Enum Attributes

 An Enum can be configured with several attributes on the enum itself: